s3n0/e2plugins/ChocholousekPicons/README.md

   * 1.Download and install 7-zip via the package manager (i.e. attempt to install 7-zip from your Enigma feed server)
   * 2.Attempt to download a standalone `7za` binary file from the internet

+* The plugin also works in Python 2 and also in Python 3 Enigma distributions.

 ## **How to un/install plugin (via Shell)**

 ### **Online shell-script (automatic .ipk / .deb selection):**